Mujinga Kambundji: 2013—2014: Swiss 100 m national records

-2016—2017
+2016—2017: European 100 m bronze medallist

 Kambundji qualified for the Swiss team at the 2016 Summer Olympics in Rio de Janeiro, reaching the semi-finals of both the 100 m and the 200 m events.
 Earlier in the same year, she had won bronze in the 100 m competition at the European Championships in Amsterdam.

 At the 2017 World Championships in London, Kambundji finished 10th in the 100 m competition.
 In the 4 × 100 m relay event, she and her teammates Ajla Del Ponte, Sarah Atcho and Salomé Kora improved the national record in the semi-finals and finished fifth in the final.
 At the end of the year, Kambundji announced that she will work with Dutch coach Henk Kraaijenhof in the future.
 Their working relationship was terminated after only two months, however.
 She switched coaches again to Adrian Rothenbühler who trained her for five years until November 2022 when her partner Florian Clivaz, a former sprinter, replaced Rothenbühler as Kambundji's coach.

 Kambundji races at the 2018 World Indoor Championships in Birmingham where she won the bronze medal.

-2018—2019
+2018—2019: World 200 m bronze medallist

-At the 2018 World Indoor Championships in Birmingham, Kambundji finished third in the 60 m final to win bronze.
-At the European Championships in Berlin, she finished fourth in the 100 m as well as in the 200 m and in the 4 × 100 m relay (with Ajla Del Ponte, Sarah Atcho and Salomé Kora).
+At the 2018 World Indoor Championships in Birmingham, Kambundji won bronze in the 60 m final.
+On 13 July, at the 2018 Swiss Championships in Zofingen, Kambundji won the 100 m in 10.95 s, becoming the first Swiss woman to break 11 seconds in the 100 m.
+At the European Championships in Berlin, she finished fourth in the 100 m and in the 200 m.
+She later competed in the 4 × 100 m relay (with Ajla Del Ponte, Sarah Atcho and Salomé Kora), where they also finished fourth.

-At the 2019 World Championships held in Doha, Qatar, Kambundji finished third in the 200 m competition.
-Later, she was named the Swiss Sports Personality of the Year.
+On 23 August 2019, Kambundji won the Swiss 100 m title, running 11.00 s.
+The next day, she won the 200 m in a new national record of 22.26 s.
+At the World Championships held in Doha, Qatar, Kambundji finished won the bronze medal in the 200 m, becoming the first Swiss person to win a medal in a sprint event.
+Later, she was named the Swiss Female Sports Personality of the Year.